Information for Patients

 Below are copies of the policies that Providence has in place at this time that are relevant to the DOH’s request.
 Also below is our statement regarding reproductive health services.

 At Providence Regional Medical Center Everett, we take patient concerns seriously.
-If you have a concern about your care, you may:
+If you have a concern about your care, call 425-261-3927.

 If your issue remains unresolved, you have the right to: